The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Data

 From the season~1--3 data we calculated the \ac{evpa} rate of change, i.e. the absolute change of \ac{evpa} divided by the time that elapsed between observations for each pair of successive data points.
 For each source we calculated the median of the \ac{evpa} rates of change and selected the 29~main and control sample sources with the largest median rates.
 Of those sources, RBPLJ1653+3945 was excluded because of calibration problems.
 In the fourth RoboPol season (2016) the resulting sub-sample of 28~sources was observed at a faster cadence to determine how a faster cadence would impact the results.

 In the following we refer to the above 28 sources as the \emph{season~4 sample}.
-While the full sample is statistically complete \citep{pavlidou_2014}, the season~4 sample is biased towards rapid changes of the \ac{evpa} due to the selection criteria. \cref{tab:sources} lists the \emph{full sample} of RoboPol sources considered in the analysis and indicates the season~4 sub-sample (`S4' in the last column).
-We do not make use of the distinction between main and control sample sources, as the gamma-ray nature of the source is irrelevant to our study here.
+While the full sample is bias-free within the constraints given by the selection criteria (\cref{tab:sample_selection}), the season~4 sample is biased towards rapid changes of the \ac{evpa} due to the selection criteria. \cref{tab:sources} lists the \emph{full sample} of RoboPol sources considered in the analysis and indicates the season~4 sub-sample (`S4' in the last column).

+When we characterize the variability of the \ac{evpa} and its dependence on the time separation in the following analysis, we do not distinguish between main and control sample sources but combine them jointly in the full and the season~4 sample.
+We chose to do this to increase the number of data points for the statistical analysis.
+However, we note that the results will relate only to this specific selection and combination of sources and may not be generally extended to other samples of blazars.

 \Cref{fig:timesampling} shows the \acp{ecdf} of the cadence at which sources were observed during seasons~1--3 and season 4.
 On average the cadence is about 7~times faster for season~4.
 In the following we test how the faster cadence affects the identification of \ac{evpa} rotations in season~4.